ga-wdi-boston/js-objects-this/README.md

 {
   foo: 'bar',
   baz: function() {
-    // How to I access the value stored in 'foo' above?
+    // How do I access the value stored in 'foo' above?
   }
 }
 ```